 - A system to pinpoint any warning signs or red flags

-- A system to identify the adequacy of an institution’s loan policy
+- A method to identify the adequacy of an institution’s loan policy

 There are numerous different objectives that an effective loan review process should address, which we will go over in the next section.

-What Objectives Should an Effective Loan Review Process Address?
+What Objectives Should a Loan Review Process Address?

-In order to truly understand the importance of an effective loan portfolio review process, it is necessary to go over the various objectives that a loan policy should address.
-This is a critical element of risk management examinations, as it is this process that will uncover any red flags and ensure the institution is in compliance.
+To truly understand the importance of an effective loan portfolio review process, it is necessary to go over the various objectives that a loan policy should address, which can be time-consuming for you and your staff.
+However, this is a critical element of risk management examinations, as it is this process that will uncover any red flags and ensure the institution is in compliance.
 Here is a brief overview of what areas and objectives every single loan review process should address:

 - Identify any relevant trends and how they may impact the collectability of the loan